-I'll follow the same process with the prices column.
-Now I can refer to the prices in other formulas using that name.
+I'll follow the same process with the Price column.
+Now I can refer to the prices in other formulas by using that name.

-You can also name ranges more formally using controls in the Formulas tab of the ribbon.
+You can also name ranges more formally using the controls that appear in the Formulas tab of the ribbon.

-For example, I can name the Beds column by first selecting the data, then clicking Define name.
-Excel will then open the New Name dialog box, and I can give the range a name, set the scope, provide a description, and finally select the cells that the name should refer to.
+For example, I can name the Beds column by first selecting the data and then clicking Define name.
+Excel will then open the New Name dialog box, where I can give the range a name, set the scope, provide a description and, finally, select the cells that the name should refer to.

 Excel can also name multiple ranges at the same time using the Create from Selection button.

-When I click OK, we get three new names.
+When I click OK, Excel creates three names.

 Remember to include the labels you'd like to use for names in your selection when you use this feature.
 Note that all names that are available to a worksheet will appear in the name box.